Pricey premium liquor: Customer stunned by $55 glass of scotch

 Liquor stores warn of high prices

-Meanwhile, Dennison showed us that Johnny Walker Red is only $40 a bottle.
+Meanwhile, Dennison showed us that Johnnie Walker Red is only $40 a bottle.

-"You want to look at the list and know what Johnny walker you are ordering," he said.
+"You want to look at the list and know what Johnnie Walker you are ordering," he said.

 "Supply and demand has a lot to do with it, especially for the specific labels," he said.

-- A bottle of beer averages $3 (or less) at the supermarket… but will run you $7 (or more) in a bar.
+- A bottle of beer averages under $3 at supermarkets, but will run you at least $7 in a bar.

-- A bottle of wine on your shelf at home, at $14, will cost you barely more than one cocktail in a club.
+- A bottle of wine on your shelf at home for $14 will cost you barely more than one cocktail in a club.

 "$55 for one mixed drink?
 I've been around the block a few times, and I've never had something like that happen," he said.